-In 2002, VHF agreed with the City of Victoria's Heritage Planner to undertake the research for the new Heritage Designation and Register requests to the City, as the work also needed to be done for the This Old House project.
-Two separate contracts from the City for doing Statements of Significance on 28 houses also ensued in later years.
+In 2002, VHF agreed with Heritage Planner Steve Barber to undertake the research for new Heritage Designation and Register requests to the City, as the work also needed to be done for the This Old House project.
+Two separate contracts from the City for doing Statements of Significance on 28 houses ensued in later years.

 The first "Neighbourhood Heritage Walking Tour" brochure was initiated in 1991.
 To date there are ten "Neighbourhood Heritage Walking Tour" brochures, covering sections of Fairfield, Fernwood, James Bay (2), North Park, Hillside-Quadra, Burnside, Vic West, Oaklands and Gonzales.
+This year, planning was set in motion to create several Walking Tours for the historic neighbourhood of Rockland.

 VHF's do-it-yourself brochures were named "Your Old House" at the suggestion of heritage consultant and founding VHF Board Member Don Luxton.
-The first four were written and produced in 2000 in collaboration with the Heritage Society of BC (now Heritage BC) and with funding from BC Heritage Trust (now Heritage Legacy Fund).
-The Vancouver Heritage Foundation joined as a later partner in the process.
+The first four were written and produced in 2000 in collaboration with Heritage Society of BC (now Heritage BC), with funding from BC Heritage Trust (now Heritage Legacy Fund which is administered by Heritage BC).
+Vancouver Heritage Foundation joined as a later partner in the process.

-A series of lectures began through collaboration with Historic Seattle in 1998.
-Originally the Craftsmen Bungalow Society of Victoria took the major initiative for this, but VHF picked it up after four years, and the Craftsmen Bungalow Society of Victoria, an unincorporated group of Arts & Crafts enthusiasts, donated their residual profits to the VHF Education Committee.
+A series of lectures by internationally prominent authors and experts in the heritage field began through collaboration with Historic Seattle in 1998.
+The Craftsmen Bungalow Society of Victoria (CBSV) originally took the major initiative for this with support from VHF, and VHF picked it up after four years.
+CBSV, an unincorporated group of Arts & Crafts enthusiasts, donated their residual profits to the Education Committee.

-"Your Old House Rehabilitation Workshops" were coordinated in various ways since 1990, and from 1996, VHF has partnered with the Saanich Heritage Foundation.
+"Your Old House Rehabilitation Workshops" have been coordinated in various ways since 1990.
+From 1996, VHF has partnered with Saanich Heritage Foundation on several of the workshops.

-This history of the Victoria Heritage Foundation is based on a report written in 2009 by Jennifer Nell Barr, Executive Director of VHF from 1986-2008.
+This history of Victoria Heritage Foundation is based on a report written in 2009 by Jennifer Nell Barr, Executive Director of VHF from 1987-2008; she revised it in 2024